(436724) 2011 UW158: Spectral type

 is an assumed stony S-type asteroid, the most common type among the populations of near-Earth and inner main-belt asteroids.

 Diameter and albedo

 Bruce Gary at Hereford Arizona Observatory (G95) estimated a mean diameter of 220 meters with a high albedo of 0.39, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroid of 0.20 and calculates a mean-diameter of 311 meters based on an absolute magnitude of 19.9.

 Fast rotator

 In July and August 2015, rotational lightcurves of this asteroid were obtained from photometric observations by Bruce Gary at Hereford Arizona Observatory and by Brian Warner at the CS3–Palmer Divide Station in California (U82).
 Lightcurve analysis gave a rotation period of 0.6107 hours (36.6 minutes) with a brightness variation between 0.52 and 2.05 magnitude (U=3/3/3).
-This makes one of the Top 200 fast rotator, suggesting it is a large boulder rather than a rubble pile.
+This makes one of the top 200 fast rotators, suggesting it is a large boulder rather than a rubble pile.